TheDrCrow/DrCrowInfo/docs/msk/msk_SPAR.md

 Predicts predicts SIitis on follow up MRI.
 Look at symphysis pubis, rami, iliac crests, ischia, anterior superior and inferior iliac spines, vertebral posterior elements and any other muscle insertions.

+**Synovitis** in large joints is a pain in the arse in children.
+Limited studies but normal kids have synovial enhancement in knees at least and tiny/small effusions.
+[Hemke2018] JIA seems to be associated with thickening >2mm and with effusions >3mm at least.
+So Gd is useful really at seeing the synovium and measuring it accurately but clear that the degree of enhancement is not that helpful

+[Hemke2018]:Hemke R et al. Contrast-enhanced MRI findings of the knee in healthy children; establishing normal values Eur Radiol (2018) 28:1167–1174 DOI 10.1007/s00330-017-5067-6

 #### Structural lesions

 Seen generally later, on semicoronal T1 sequences.